-The DEP sponsors Project WET (Water Education for Teachers) in cooperation with the New Jersey Audubon Society.
-Project WET is a nationally renowned program that offers teachers a better understanding about the world's water resources through hands-on, multi-disciplinary lessons.
+The DEP sponsors Project WET (Water Education for Teachers) a nationally renowned program that offers teachers a better understanding about the world's water resources through hands-on, multi-disciplinary lessons.
 Project WET is the only program that teaches about the importance and value of water in our every day life with formal and non-formal educators while offering specialized programs about New Jersey's water resources and watersheds.
 NJ Project WET is a well-rounded program that focuses on water supply, water quality, water conservation, watershed management, land use planning and wetlands.
 Project WET provides educators with accurate insight into critical water issues while offering a large selection of creative teaching strategies.

-In addition to workshops, NJ Project WET reaches another 5,000 students annually and an estimated 12,000 parents, volunteers, educators and administrators through its Water Festival Grant Program.
-A Water Festival is a one-day celebration of water with a focus on a school's watershed.
+In addition to workshops, NJ Project WET reaches another 3,000 students, parents, volunteers, educators and administrators through its Make a SPLASH Water Festival Grant Program.
+A Water Festival is a one-day celebration of water.
 Students participate in a series of learning stations that examine water use over time, water's role in shaping our country, what a watershed is, how water is cleaned and used again, how a molecule travels through the water cycle and much more.
 The festivals involve the community and attract positive media attention that reaches thousands of people across the state.

 This section also contains information about other DEP-sponsored enrichment opportunities.